Skip to Content

 • Develop a Pet Emergency Plan and Kit - keep handy.
 Visit FEMA’s Prepared Your Pets for Disaster for additional information.

-• Find a pet friendly hotel.
+• Identify a pet friendly hotel.

 • If identified as someone with access and functional needs who would need help in an evacuation, contact your locality to register.